 The time to first fixation indicates the amount of time it takes a respondent to look at a specific AOI from stimulus onset.
-TTFF can indicate both bottom-up stimulus driven searches (a flashy company label catching immediate attention, for example) as well as top-down attention driven searches (respondents actively decide to focus on certain elements or areas on a website, for example).
+TTFF can indicate both bottom-up stimulus driven searches (a flashy company label catching immediate attention, for example) as well as top-down attention driven searches (respondents actively decide to search for certain elements or areas on a website, for example).
 TTFF is a basic yet very valuable metric in eye tracking.

 Advanced eye tracking metrics

 With the core tools at hand, you‘re perfectly equipped to track the basics.
-Where, when and what do people look at?
-What do they fail to see?
+You can now find out where, when and what people look at, and even what they fail to see.
 So far, so good.

 Pupil size / dilation

 Pupil size primarily responds to changes in light (ambient light) or stimulus material (e.g. video stimulus).
 However, if the experiment can account for light, other attributes can be derived from changes in pupil size.
-Two common properties are emotional arousal and cognitive workload (which refers to how mentally taxing a stimulus is).
+Two common properties are emotional arousal (referring to the amount of emotional engagement) and cognitive workload (which refers to how mentally taxing a stimulus is).

 Distance to the screen